Quick Summary

 db = SQLAlchemy(app)

 Here, the value assigned to the config variable ‘SECRET KEY’ can be auto-generated using a python library named ‘secrets.’
-We can simply run the following code in your terminal to generate this value, as shown below.
+As shown below, we can simply run the following code in your terminal to generate this value.

 configure settings for the Bookstore API